snowdriftcoop/snowdrift/CONTRIBUTING.md

 #### Updating your local code to snowdrift master

-Whenever you begin new work, you should generally start with the latest master code from the Snowdrift project.
+Whenever you begin new work, you should first get the latest master code from the Snowdrift project.

-The following assumes you originally cloned the code from one of our main hosts (as described in the BUILD guide), so you will have the main snowdrift code as your "origin".
+The following assumes you originally cloned the code from one of our main hosts (as described in the BUILD guide), so you will have the main snowdrift code as your "origin" (verify this with `git remote -v`).

 To download the latest updates of the snowdrift code: